SoyCarlos/SoyCarlos.github.io/site/src/content/notes/upgrading-astro-v3-to-v5.md

 ---
-title: Upgrading Astro v3 to v5
+title: Upgrading Astro From v3 to v5
+publishDate: 2/12/25
+updatedDate: 2/12/25
 tags:
   - astro
-publishDate: 2/12/25
-updatedDate: 2/12/25
 ---

 I am typically not one to upgrade packages and framework until absolutely necessary for interesting new features or security reasons.
 Well, the time has come for me to upgrade my Astro site from v3.6 to v5.2.